Uruguay: History

-Pre-colonial
+Prehistory

-Uruguay was first inhabited around 13,000 years ago by hunter-gatherers.
-It is estimated that at the time of the first contact with Europeans in the 16th century there were about 9,000 Charrúa and 6,000 Chaná and some Guaraní island-settlements.
+Human presence in the region now known as Uruguay dates back approximately 13,000 years, with evidence of hunter-gatherer communities.
+It is estimated that at the time of the first contact with Europeans in the 16th century, there were about 9,000 Charrúa and 6,000 Chaná and some Guaraní island settlements.

 There is an extensive archeological collection of man-made tumuli known as "Cerritos de Indios" in the eastern part of the country, some of them dating back to 5,000 years ago.
-Very little is known about the people who built them as they left no written record, but evidence has been found in place of pre-Columbian agriculture and of extinct pre-Columbian dogs.
+Very little is known about the people who built them as they left no written record, but evidence has been found in place of indigenous agriculture and of extinct indigenous woolly dogs.

-In 1831 Fructuoso Rivera, Uruguay's first president, organized the final strike of the Charrua genocide, eradicating the last remnants of the Uruguayan native population in the Salsipuedes Massacre.

-Early colonization
+Colonial rule

 The Portuguese were the first Europeans to enter the region of present-day Uruguay in 1512.
-The Spanish arrived in present-day Uruguay in 1516.
-The indigenous peoples' fierce resistance to conquest, combined with the absence of gold and silver, limited European settlement in the region during the 16th and 17th centuries.
+The Spanish arrived in present-day Uruguay in 1515 but were the first to set foot in the area, claiming it for the crown.
+The indigenous peoples' fierce resistance to conquest, combined with the absence of valuable resources, limited European settlement in the region during the 16th and 17th centuries.
 Uruguay then became a zone of contention between the Spanish and Portuguese empires.
-In 1603, the Spanish began to introduce cattle, which became a source of wealth in the region.
+In 1603, the Spanish began introducing cattle, which became a source of regional wealth.
 The first permanent Spanish settlement was founded in 1624 at Soriano on the Río Negro.
-In 1669–71, the Portuguese built a fort at Colonia del Sacramento (Colônia do Sacramento).
+In 1680, the Portuguese built a fort at Colonia del Sacramento.

-Montevideo was founded by the Spanish in the early 18th century as a military stronghold in the country.
+Montevideo, the current capital of Uruguay, was founded by the Spanish in 1726 as a military stronghold.
 Its natural harbor soon developed into a commercial area competing with Río de la Plata's capital, Buenos Aires.
-Uruguay's early 19th-century history was shaped by ongoing fights for dominance in the Platine region, between British, Spanish, Portuguese and other colonial forces.
+Uruguay's early 19th-century history was shaped by ongoing fights for dominance in the Platine region between British, Spanish, Portuguese, and other colonial forces.
 In 1806 and 1807, the British army attempted to seize Buenos Aires and Montevideo as part of the Napoleonic Wars.
-Montevideo was occupied by a British force from February to September 1807.
+Montevideo was occupied by British forces from February to September 1807.